Reference Knowledgeable Network for Machine Reading Comprehension: RekNet

-We define the remaining part of \textit{Knowledge Adapter} as \textit{Knowledge Encoder}.
-For each $(R,A)$ binary, the input embedding for each word or phrase in knowledge quadruples is sent to a GRU to encode the quadruple as following:
+$\bullet$ \textbf{Knowledge Encoder}\\ We define the remaining part of \textit{Knowledge Adapter} as \textit{Knowledge Encoder}.
+For each $(R,A_i)$ binary, the input embedding for each word or phrase in knowledge quadruples is sent to a series of GRU modules to encode the quadruple as following:

-where $emb_{sub}$, $emb_{rel}$, $emb_{obj}$ are input embeddings of subject, relation and object, and $hidden_{sub}$, $hidden_{rel}$, $hidden_{obj}$ are the last hidden representation of GRU.
-With our encoding method, the directionality of input quadruples can be retained, and the embedding of explicit knowledge is in the same vector space as the plain tokens.
+where $emb_{sub}$, $emb_{rel}$, $emb_{obj}$ are the input embeddings of subject, relation and object, and $hidden_{sub}$, $hidden_{rel}$, $hidden_{obj}$ are the last hidden representations of GRU.
+With above encoding design, the directionality of input quadruples can be retained, and the embedding of explicit knowledge is in the same vector space as the plain tokens.

-Then \textit{RekNet} sends all $k\times n$ embeddings to a weighted attention module with their confidence values, and the main operation can be expressed as:
+Then \textit{RekNet} sends all $m=k\times n$ embeddings to a weighted attention module with their confidence values, and the main operation can be expressed as:

-where $h_i$ and $c_i$ are $hidden_{obj}$ and confidence value of the $i$-th knowledge quadruple, $KV$ and $RV$ are respectively Knowledge Vector and Reference Vector of each question. $WeiAtt$ is an attention function to compute knowledge confidence score (or ``weight") for each knowledge quadruple, which can be formulated as:
+where $h_j$ and $c_j$ are $hidden_{obj}$ and confidence value of the $j$-th knowledge quadruple, $KV_i$ and $RV_i$ are respectively \textit{Knowledge Vector} and \textit{Reference Vector} of the $(R,A_i)$ binary.
+The weighted attention module $WeiAtt$ is employed to compute the unnormalized \textit{contribution proportion} for each knowledge quadruple, which can be formulated as: